Narada arrests: Mamata may gain politically, but she has to watch out for legal ramifications: analysts | Politics

-Despite her ministers' arrest in the seven-year-old Narada corruption sting case, Chief Minister Mamata Banerjee's popularity ratings may have touched an all-time high, though the fate of her government may be in the balance with Central agencies hinting at break down of law and order in the state, according to political analysts.
+Despite her ministers' arrest in the seven-year-old Narada corruption sting case, Chief Minister Mamata Banerjee's popularity ratings may have touched new highs, feel political analysts, who also believe questions including by the Governor, on the law and order situation in West Bengal may push the state towards uncharted territories.

 The high voltage drama which played out on Monday starting from the early morning arrests of TMC leaders by the CBI to a 6-hour long protest by Banerjee at the CBI office, and demonstrations by her party's supporters before the Raj Bhavan and the Presidency Correctional Home where they had been taken, has focused attention on the possible political fall-out and end-game for the crisis.